Halfsoul24/Halfsoul24/README.md

 ### Hola Guys !! 👋
-I am Ashish Kanoujia, a Full Stack Developer (loves to be at front-end) 📫 How to reach me: ...
+I am Ashish Kanoujia, a Full Stack Developer (loves to be at front-end) <br>
+ 📫 How to reach me: ...
 <!--  <a href = "https://twitter.com/AshishKanouji17">
  <i class="fa fa-twitter" aria-hidden="true"></i>